antler/caribou-docs/resources/outline.md

     in the application as a whole, in which case setting it to `locked` will safeguard that content from changing out from under you.

+* **:created-at** -- This is a timestamp that is set automatically when a piece of content is created.
+This way you always know when something was created!

+* **:updated-at** -- This is another timestamp, but it gets set every time something is updated.
+Can be useful to order by this if you always want the most recent content (or least recent!)

 ## Retrieving Content

 Once models and content have been created, the ideal thing would be to be able